ariley215/reading-notes/Powershell/Basics.md

 - pass information to the PowerShell command to execute.
 - start with a dash, like ‑Name, or ‑RequiredServices
   - -Name parameter accepts a value; '-Name Spooler'
-  - -RequiredServices is a switch parameter; it doesn't accept a value
+  - -RequiredServices is a switch parameter; it doesn't accept a value+

+Three commands everyone needs to know to understand how PowerShell works with PS:

+- Get‑Command
+- Get‑Help
+  - the '‑examples' parameter as a good way to skip the line and go right to how commands work.
+- Get‑Member
+  -see the properties, methods, and other information attached to an object

 | Command   | Alias | Category | Description                                                                        |
 |-----------|-------|----------|------------------------------------------------------------------------------------|